-During the three months ended December 31, 2023, none of our other directors or executive officers adopted or terminated any Rule 10b5-1 trading arrangement or any non-Rule 10b5-1 trading arrangement (as such terms are defined in Item 408 of Regulation S-X).
+During the three months ended December 31, 2023, none of our other directors or executive officers adopted or terminated any Rule 10b5-1 trading arrangement (as such terms are defined in Item 408 of Regulation S-X).

 ITEM 9C.
 DISCLOSURE REGARDING FOREIGN JURISDICTIONS THAT PREVENT INSPECTIONS